vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

 PASSWORD-RELATED ATTACKS

 - Most systems use a USERNAME / PASSWORD combination to AUTHENTICATE users
-- The USERNAME is often simple / easy to guess (Ví dụ the user’s email address) and the strength and secrecy of the password is relied on to provide the necessary Bảo mật
+- The USERNAME is often simple / easy to guess (Ví dụ the user’s email address) and the strength and secrecy of the password is relied on to provide the necessary Security
 - ATTACKERS can learn a user’s passwords via multiple methods:
     - Guessing
     - DICTIONARY ATTACK :